andreas-schoch/dominoscript/readme.md

 ```
 0—2 1—1 6—6 1—2 0—0 1—2 0—1 0—0 0—1 0—6 0—0
 ```
-- `0—2` is the `STR` instruction
+- `0—2` is a `STR` instruction
 - `1—1 6—6` is the Unicode value for "a"
 - `1—2 0—0` is the Unicode value for "b"
 - `1—2 0—1` is the Unicode value for "c"
--  `0—0` is the null terminator and not the `POP` instruction as in the previous 2 examples.
+-  `0—0` is the null terminator.
 We know that because `STR` only ends once it encounters a `0—0` (see **PATTERN 4**)
 - `0—1 0—6 0—0` is the code from the first example above.
-It will push the number 6 to the stack and then pop it off again.
+It will push the number 6 to the stack and then pop it off again *(notice how the same amount of dots can mean different things depending on the context!)*

 <br>

-The patterns are universal for all cardinal directions the Instruction Pointer can move in.
+The patterns are valid for all cardinal directions the Instruction Pointer can move in.

-I only showed examples where the IP moves from left to right but you have to understand that the same domino can mean the same thing or something completely different depending on the direction the Instruction Pointer moves in and what instructions precede it:
+You have to understand, that the same domino can represent something completely different depending on the direction it is read from and what instruction preceded it.

 ```
 0—1 .
 1—0 .
 1 .
 0 . . .